NickIliev/NativeScript-Firebase-Auth/README.md

+# Firebase authentication in NativeScript

+This POC application demonstrates how to use Firebase authentication methods.
+Everything is setup in the master branch to work with debug build.

+To enable Firebase authentication in your own project follow the steps below.

-# Facebook authentication via Firebase in NativeScript
+## Facebook authentication via Firebase in NativeScript

+### Facebook console part
-Steps to implement facebook auth via firebase in NativeScrip app.
+Steps to implement facebook auth via Firebase in NativeScrip app.

-## Facebook console part
 1. log in https://developers.facebook.com/apps/
 2. go to Settings >> Basic and add Android platform
 3. check **AppId** and **AppSecret** (will be needed in firebase console later)